New York City synagogue tunnel incident: Aftermath

 Rabbi Motti Seligson, Chabad's media director, said in a statement that the incident was "deeply distressing to the Lubavitch movement, and the Jewish community worldwide".
 Seligson also characterized those that had created the tunnel as a "group of extremist students".
 Rabbi Yehuda Krinsky, chairman of the Chabad-Lubavitch movement, released a statement thanking the NYPD and stating that the actions of the students "will be investigated, and the sanctity of the synagogue will be restored".
 The building was temporarily closed pending a structural safety review, and three other buildings had to be vacated as well.
 Court papers indicated that the students had caused up to $1,500 in damage.
 The tunnel was infilled with concrete on January 10.

 Residents of Crown Heights had varying responses to the incident, with some labelling the students a "small fringe group" and others expressing support for their expansion project.

 Footage of the January 8 incident and tunnel went viral, especially on Twitter.
 Videos depicted a riot inside and people emerging from sidewalk grates and into the street.
 In other forums such as 4chan and QAnon Telegram pages, stills taken from videos of the synagogue's interior as well as the room leading to the tunnel, which showed a stained mattress and high chair, respectively, fueled antisemitic conspiracy theories.

 Fact-checking organizations noted that many conspiracy theories circulating online focused on a stained mattress visible in videos of the January 8 incident, with claims alleging that it had been found inside the tunnel.
 A USA Today fact-check stated that the stained mattress seen in viral videos had been removed from behind wood paneling of the synagogue rather than from the tunnel itself, undermining online speculation that the mattresses were in the tunnel.
 Additional fact-checks from organizations such as FactCheck.org and AFP likewise found no evidence supporting claims that the tunnel or its contents were connected to any illicit activity.

-Illustrative diagrams summarizing the layout of the basement room and the sequence of events, as seen in publicly available footage, further support that the coffee-stained mattress did not originate from the tunnel and was rather removed from a cavity behind wood paneling before the concrete wall to the tunnel was ever breached.

-Diagram of where the mattresses were found, separated from the tunnel by a brick and concrete wall.

-Sequence of events showing how the mattress was removed before the concrete wall to the tunnel was breached.